Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-God comes over to Jayeshes house to borrow sugar
+Jayesh doesn't get into car accidents, cars get into Jayesh accidents.

-Updated on: [25/4/2025]
+Updated on: [26/4/2025]
 <!-- #jokeEnd -->